 Over the past decade, I have carefully integrated my skills and experiences: merging photography, journalism, anthropology, and psychology.
-With this multidisciplinary approach, I have developed and established a service that visually observes and documents long-term projects.
-As a Visual Anthropologist, I get to observe, participate, engage, and apply myself within organisations and projects, not only photographically documenting the behind-the-scenes, but also advising and consulting with the knowledge gained through years of observation and engagement.
+With this multidisciplinary approach, I have established a service that visually observes and documents long-term projects.
+As a Visual Anthropologist, I get to document, participate, engage, and apply myself within organisations and projects, not only photographically documenting the behind-the-scenes, but also advising and consulting with the knowledge gained through years of observation and engagement.

 Find out more here.